Last updated on June 21st, 2020 at 09:10 am

-South of Kassiopi the beaches of the area are multifarious, small bays mainly with pebbles and locations not very developed, many small seaside locations with many tavernas and crystal clear waters, such as Agios Stefanos, Kerasia, Kouloura, Kalami, Agni, Krouzeri, Kaminaki, Nissaki, Barbati, dozens of small and beautiful sceneries scattered within the manifold bays, each with its own uniqueness – all these forming the area of the old Sinies.
+South of Kassiopi and after Erimitis, the beaches of the area are multifarious, small bays mainly with pebbles and not very developed.
+Many small seaside locations with many tavernas and crystal clear waters.
+Such as Agios Stefanos, Kerasia, Kouloura, Kalami, Agni, Krouzeri, Kaminaki, Nissaki, Barbati.
+Dozens of small and beautiful sceneries scattered within the manifold bays.
+Each with its own uniqueness – all these forming the area of the old Sinies.

 The area from Pyrgi to the city of Corfu is touristy developed and includes large tourist resorts with large hotel units up to 5 stars.

-Below on the east coast the famous tourist resorts Ipsos, Dassia one of the oldest tourist areas on the island and finally Gouvia with the large homonymous yacht marina…….
+Below Pyrgi on the east coast is the famous tourist resort of Ipsos.
+Followed by Dassia one of the oldest tourist areas on the island and finally Gouvia with the large homonymous yacht marina.

-It should also be noted that in the area of Tzavros there is the General Hospital of Corfu, a state-of-the-art building, unfortunately without the necessary staffing specifically for medical staff.
+It should also be noted that in the area of Tzavros there is the General Hospital of Corfu.
+A state-of-the-art building, unfortunately without all the necessary staffing specifically for medical staff.